Walsh Street police shootings: Prosecution

 Jason Ryan became a prosecution witness in the trial and was offered immunity in exchange for his testimony.
 Police placed Ryan under the witness protection program and moved him to Mansfield on 24 October 1988 for questioning.
 His evidence changed a number of times up to the opening of the trial.

 Ryan's evidence had implicated Gary Abdallah, Jedd Houghton, Anthony Leigh Farrell and Emmanuel Alexandris.
 Police were told the party of killers were Jedd Houghton, Peter David McEvoy, Anthony Leigh Farrell and his uncles Victor Peirce and Trevor Pettingill.
 Houghton was shot and killed during a police raid on the Big4 Ascot Holiday Park in Bendigo in November 1988.
-Abdallah was fatally wounded during his arrest on another matter in April 1989.
+In April 1989, detectives went to arrest Abdallah and stated he pulled an imitation pistol on them.
+Detective Cliff Lockwood shot Abdallah six times with his own revolver then took his partners revolver and used it to fire a seventh bullet into the back of Abdallah's head; the autopsy stated that the seventh shot killed him and that he otherwise would likely have survived.
+Lockwood was charged with Abdallah's murder though was acquitted.

 Victor Peirce's wife, Wendy Peirce, also became a prosecution witness and entered the witness protection program.
 She had previously maintained her husband was with her in a motel all night on the night of the murders; she retracted this alibi in preparation to testify against her husband.
 But, in a pre-trial hearing, she retracted her retraction and, as a hostile witness, did not appear at the trial.